Redmond, Washington: Culture

 Redmond Derby Days is an annual community festival held the second full weekend of July and celebrated its 75th anniversary in 2015.
 It began as a race around Lake Sammamish called the Redmond Bicycle Derby in 1939, and since then has become a multi-day event including a bicycle criterium, a parade, entertainment stages, a beer garden, local food offerings, a carnival, a drone light show, and other activities.

 Performing arts in Redmond include the Eastside Symphony and the Second Story Repertory theater company, as well as artists who play at the Robertson Performing Arts Center located at Redmond High School.
 Redmond has a collection of outdoor sculptures throughout its streets and parks, many of which are part of a rotating sculpture exhibition.

 Redmond Lights is an annual community festival held the first Saturday of December.
 It features a special guest each year, a tree-lighting conducted by the mayor on city hall campus, a luminary walk on the Sammamish Trail and Redmond Central Connector with musical and light stations along the way to Redmond Town Center where there are many special attractions such as a carousel, skating rink and food sampling.

-The Old Redmond Firehouse is a center for local teens.
-It has become a hub in the thriving Eastside independent music scene.
-Local bands perform here with concert style speakers.
+The Old Redmond Firehouse is a music venue and community center for teenagers.
+It is described as a hub in the independent music scene on the Eastside.

 Since 2010, by city ordinance, Redmond has appointed a poet laureate.

 The Concerts at Marymoor is an annual summer series of concerts held at the amphitheater in Marymoor Park.
 The venue has been host to artists as diverse as Norah Jones, Peter, Paul & Mary, Rob Thomas and Duran Duran.
 When visiting the Seattle area, Cirque du Soleil has set up in Marymoor since the 2004 tour of Varekai when a concrete base was built for them to set up on.
 Since then, tours of Corteo (2006), Kooza (2010), Amaluna (2013), Kurios (2015) and Luzia (2017) have played in this spot.
 Marymoor also hosted the Warped Tour and Cavalia in 2012 and 2014.

 Redmond Saturday Market is the oldest farmer's market in the Seattle area's east side.
 This market is held on Saturdays from May through October on approximately 8,000 square feet of land near the Redmond Town Center.
 The City of Redmond has approved an ordinance that the current market site be preserved for its community and historic significance.